BioDynaMo/biodynamo/doc/user_guide/docs/Frequently asked questions.md

 A collection of answers for frequently asked questions regarding BioDynaMo.

-## Inncorect handling of data type.
+## Unexpected fraction output.

-When using some mathematics within the C++ language we need to make sure that our type is declared correctlly, as due to how the C++ language hadngles doubles and intergers e.t.c in some mathematics we may get an unexpected result or error.
+When using some mathematics within the C++ language such as fractions one may get different behaviour than they expect if your data types are not declared correctly , the most likely cause of this is due to how C++ handles doubles and integers.

 This is most commonly caused by the use of fractions, as follows: